Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Ironweed adds interest to your garden because the flowers attract butterflies such as the American Lady, Sachem, Crossline Skipper and Fiery Skipper.
 If you let your plants go to seed, the birds will thank you.
 They love snacking on the seed heads.

-The plants readily reseed themselves to be sure to remove the spent flowers in the fall.
-If you allow them to go to seed, you will find many new seedlings in your garden the following spring.
+The plants readily reseed themselves so be sure to remove the spent flowers in the fall if you are not feeding the birds.
+If you allow the flowers to go to seed, you will find many new seedlings in your garden the following spring.

 The best way to grow ironweed from seed is to sow the seeds in your garden in the fall.
 Plant the seeds no deeper than ⅛ inch deep.
 Barely cover them with soil.
 The seeds will germinate in the spring.
 Another way to start your seeds outdoors is to plant them, again ⅛ inch deep in pots that you leave outdoors so that the seeds can experience winter.
 They will germinate in the spring.
+Ironweed seeds need to experience a period of cold to germinate.
 When the seedlings are at least 2 inches tall, you can transplant them into your garden.
 Remember, they will grow into very large plants, so space your seedlings 12 inches apart.

 You can start your seeds indoors and fool them into thinking that they have experienced winter.
 Most people do this by planting the seeds in flats, covering the flats with plastic to prevent them from drying out and then refrigerating the flats for a number of weeks.
 In the case of ironweed, it should be for 3 months.
 Some people go to extremes with their ironweed seeds and alternate refrigerating and freezing their seeds to really mimic winter conditions.
 To do this, they put their flats in the refrigerator for a day and then the freezer for a day.
 Then back to the refrigerator for another day followed by a day in the freezer.
 They keep this up for a week before removing the flats to a warm room (70⁰F) to mimic spring weather.
 Whichever cold stratification method you use, you can transplant your seedlings into your garden when they are at least 2 inches tall and all danger of frost has passed.
 Use the same 12 inch spacing as above.